 - Zimbabwe: How gender roles and relations affect health workers’ training opportunities and career progression in post-crisis rural Zimbabwe

-ReBUILD is also a core partner in the RinGs Initiative - Research in Gender and Ethics: Building stronger health systems to galvanise gender and ethics analysis in health systems research and strengthening.
-RinGs focuses on: conducting and synthesising research on gender, ethics and health systems; coordinating research projects through a small grants programme; developing a range of outputs and supporting a learning platform to encourage mutual learning and the use of evidence.
-ReBUILD partnership here ensures that many of the processes and outputs include a focus on fragility.
-Key outputs include a special issue in Health Policy and Planning on Leaving no one behind: the role of gender analysis in strengthening health systems.
+ReBUILD was also a core partner in the RinGs Initiative – Research in Gender and Ethics: Building stronger health systems to galvanise gender and ethics analysis in health systems research and strengthening.
+RinGs focused on: conducting and synthesising research on gender, ethics and health systems; coordinating research projects through a small grants programme; developing a range of outputs and supporting a learning platform to encourage mutual learning and the use of evidence.
+ReBUILD partnership ensured that many of the processes and outputs included a focus on fragility.
+Key outputs included a special issue in Health Policy and Planning on Leaving no one behind: the role of gender analysis in strengthening health systems.

 Gender and human resources for health

-A number of journal articles and working papers on ReBUILD’s work on human resources for health in conflict/crisis-affected settings have addressed gender issues:
+A number of journal articles and working papers were produced on ReBUILD’s work on human resources for health in conflict/crisis-affected settings addressed gender issues:

 - Witter, S., Namakula, J., Wurie, H., Chirwa, Y., So, S., Vong, S., Ros, B., Buzuzi, S. and Theobald, S; The gendered health workforce: mixed methods analysis from four fragile and post-conflict contexts Health Policy and Planning, 32, suppl 5, 1 December 2017 pp v52–v62, https://doi.org/10.1093/heapol/czx102